 ABOUT THE ARTIST

-Tyra's new album Land of Perdition/Tierra de Perdicion is set for release 5/3/2019.
-The first singles off the album are out on video now both English and Spanish versions.
+Tyra's new album Land of Perdition/Tierra de Perdicion is available now in all digital platforms such as Spotify.
+The first singles off the album are out on video now in both English and Spanish.